-Reduce exposure to environmental tobacco smoke.
+Reduce exposure to environmental tobacco smoke;

-Reduce youth access to tobacco.
+Reduce youth access to tobacco; and

-The San Francisco Department of Public Health has provided funding to community based organizations with the goal of building their capacity to protect themselves from tobacco industry targeting and promotion.
+The San Francisco Department of Public Health provides funding to community based organizations with the goal of building their capacity to protect themselves from tobacco industry targeting and promotion.
 These community based organizations serve diverse communities, and have made great strides in countering tobacco influences in their neighborhoods.
 Some such actions include reducing availability, strengthening second hand smoke laws, and tobacco litter removal.

 Timeline of Tobacco Control Policies in San Francisco [Download Timeline]